nextcloud-releases/all-in-one/readme.md

 Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

+⚠️ **Please note:** Almost all commands in this project's documentation use `sudo docker ...`.
+Since `sudo` is not available on Windows, you simply remove `sudo` from the commands and they should work.

 ### How to run AIO with Portainer?
 The easiest way to run it with Portainer on Linux is to use Portainer's stacks feature and use [this docker-compose file](./docker-compose.yml) in order to start AIO correctly.

 ### Notes on Cloudflare (proxy/tunnel)
+- It is known that the domain validation may not work correctly behind Cloudflare.
+You can simply skip it in that case by following: https://github.com/nextcloud/all-in-one#how-to-skip-the-domain-validation
 - Make sure to [disable Cloudflares Rocket Loader feature](https://help.nextcloud.com/t/login-page-not-working-solved/149417/8) as otherwise Nextcloud's login prompt will not be shown.
 - Cloudflare only supports uploading files up to 100 MB in the free plan, if you try to upload bigger files you will get an error (413 - Payload Too Large).
 If you need to upload bigger files, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
 Both options will disable Cloudflare DDoS protection.
 - It is very likely that the in AIO included collabora (Nextcloud Office) does not work out of the box behind Cloudflare.
 You need to follow https://github.com/nextcloud/all-in-one/discussions/1358 in order to resolve this yourself.
 There is unfortunately no secure way to automate this for you.
+- If you get an error in Nextcloud's admin overview that the HSTS header is not set correctly, you might need to enable it in Cloudflare manually.
+- If you are using AIO's built-in Reverse Proxy and don't use your own, then may the certificate issuing possibly not work out-of-the-box because Cloudflare might block the attempt.
+In that case you need to disable the Proxy feature at least temporarily in order to make it work.
+See https://github.com/nextcloud/all-in-one/discussions/1101.
+- The built-in High performance backend for Nextcloud Talk will potentially not work out-of-the-box since it needs a separate port (by default 3478 or as chosen) available on the same domain.
+If you still want to use the feature, you will need to adjust and test your settings in `https://yourdomain.com/settings/admin/talk`.

 ### How to run Nextcloud behind a Cloudflare Tunnel?
 Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
 So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Tunnel.